 What I’m Reading Now

-I am now re-reading Armistead Maupin’s More Tales of the City.
-I read that book (and the rest of the series) a long time ago, so I have forgotten most of it and it is almost new to me now.
+I am now re-reading Armistead Maupin’s Tales of the City series.
+I read this series a long time ago, but I have forgotten most of it and it is almost new to me now.
 I decided to read the series again in order to learn what I can from his writing style.
 I just finished Babycakes (the fourth book) and will begin Significant Others.

 What I’m Listening to Now